umddb/datascience-fall14/lecture-notes/intro.md

 - No
 - Extracting insights and knowledge from data very important, and will continue to increase in importance
-    - Big data techniques are revolutionizing things in many domains
+    - Big data techniques are revolutionizing things in many domains like Education, Food Supply, Disease Epidemics, ...
 - But: it is not much different from what we, especially statisticians, have been doing for many years
 - What is different?
     - Much more data is digitally available than was before